ITJonesy00/check-astro-framework/README.md

-# check-astro-framework
+# quick-check-audit

-> Check the latest dependencies (and other extensions) of the Astro framework easily
+> Check the latest dependencies (and other extensions) of the Astro framework easily or  others stacks.

-Current objective : Bash script for auditing an Astro project
+Current objective : Bash script for auditing a project

 The source code, development workflow and releases are maintained on **Codeberg** :
 ☕️ [Codeberg : check-astro-depedencies ](https://codeberg.org/ITJonesy00/check-astro-depedencies)